-A pragmatic trial aims to capture the true effect of a treatment strategy in the real world.
+The aim of a pragmatic trial is to capture the true effect of a treatment strategy in the real world.
 Selecting the setting, study population, mode of intervention, comparator and outcome are crucial in designing pragmatic trials.
-In combination with monitoring and data collection that does not change routine care, this will enable appropriate generalisation to the target patient group in clinical practice.
-To benefit from the full potential of pragmatic trials, there is a need for guidance and tools in designing these studies while ensuring operational feasibility.
+Combining these design elements with a monitoring and data collection that does not alter the routine care received by patients will support generalisation of the results to the appropriate target patient group in clinical practice.
+To benefit from the full potential of pragmatic trials, there is a need for guidance and tools for designing these studies in a way that ensures operational feasibility.

-PragMagic is a decision support tool for pragmatic trial design.
+The GetReal Trial Tool is a decision support tool for pragmatic trial design.
 As the generalisability of trial results to routine clinical practice is considered a key aspect of a pragmatic trial, generalisability plays a central role in this tool.
-The PragMagic tool aims to support trial design teams to maximise generalisability of trial findings to the routine care setting of interest while ensuring validity and operational feasibility of the trial.
-PragMagic gives insight into the possible consequences of more pragmatic trial design choices and operational challenges on generalisability, validity, precision, stakeholder & ethical acceptability and operational feasibility
+The GetReal Trial Tool aims to support trial design teams to maximise generalisability of trial findings to the routine care setting of interest while ensuring validity and operational feasibility of the trial.
+It provides insights into the possible consequences of more pragmatic trial design choices on generalisability, validity, precision, stakeholder and ethical acceptability and operational challenges of executing the trial.

-Below the different study design aspects on which choices have to be made are described with links to further discussions on these design choices and related challenges and implications.
+Below the different study design aspects on which choices have to be made are described:

 Selection and inclusion of usual care sites

-The sites studied in a trial, with their specific expertise, care pattern and population, may influence the observed treatment effect and generalisability of the study results to the target population.
+The sites studied in a trial, with their, specific expertise (of clinicians), care pattern and population, may influence the observed treatment effect and generalisability of the study results to the target population.
 Actual participation of sites and subsequent patient enrolment also determine successful execution of a trial.
 A balance is needed between studying representative sites, regarding factors that could modify the treatment effect, and conducting the trial efficiently.

-To learn more about possible modifiers of treatment effect (or ‘effect modifier’) related to sites and selecting sites for pragmatic trials (assessment of feasibility and capacity, training and supporting sites) see here.
+To learn more about possible modifiers of treatment effect (or ‘effect modifier’) related to sites and selecting sites for pragmatic trials (assessment of feasibility and capacity, training and supporting sites) explore the GetReal Trial Tool.

 Participant selection, recruitment and retention

 The population studied in a pragmatic trial can influence the observed treatment effect in the trial.
 For example, if drug metabolism changes with age, the observed effects or side-effects could be different when studying a population including children or elderly people.
 Pragmatic trials aim to include all patients eligible to receive the experimental treatment in real life.
-However, the population studied is not only determined by the eligibility criteria, some selection will occur when inviting patients for the trial.
-This may reduce the generalisability of the results to the target population and the efficiency of running the trial.
+However, the population studied is not only determined by the eligibility criteria: some selection will occur when inviting patients for the trial.
+This may reduce the generalisability of the results to the target population, as well as the efficiency of running the trial.

 A balance is needed between including a representative population for modifiers of treatment effect (or ‘effect modifier’) in the target population and the feasibility of running the trial.
-To learn more about how participant selection influences generalisability, and which factors affect participant recruitment and retention in pragmatic trials see here.
+To learn more about how participant selection influences generalisability, and which factors affect participant recruitment and retention in pragmatic trials explore the GetReal Trial Tool.

 A pragmatic trial aims to study the effect of a drug under real-world conditions.
 However, concerns have been raised that current ethical regulations compromise the real-world nature of a pragmatic trial.
 To address the challenges of traditional informed consent and explore the possibilities of alternative consent models, the following assumptions were made: